-- Void - a transaction that has been canceled before settlement
+- Void - a transaction you cancel before settlement

-- Refund or return - a transaction that has been canceled after settlement
+- Refund or return - a transaction you cancel after settlement

-QuickBooks Online collects all transactions for batch processing.
-Then, settlement occurs once the transaction batch closes at 3:00 PM PST (7 days a week).
-Payments that come in after 3:00 PM PST will count for the next day processing.
+QuickBooks Online keeps track of daily transactions and batches them all at the same time.
+Settlement happens when the batch closes at 3:00 PM PT (7 days a week).
+Payments you process after 3:00 PM PT will count for the next day's settlement.

-For example, if a transaction is processed on Monday at 3:05 PM PST, it can be voided up to 2:59 PM PST the next day (Tuesday).
-After 3:00 PM on that Tuesday, it will be considered for refund or return.
-However, there are some exceptions:
+For example; if you process a transaction on Monday at 3:05 PM PT, you can void it until 2:59 PM PT the next day (Tuesday).
+After 3:00 PM on Tuesday, you'll process the transaction as a refund or return.
+There are some exceptions:

-- Certain debit card transactions can be voided only up to 90 minutes from the original sale transaction or before batch close, whichever occurs first, after which a transaction cannot be voided and will need to be refunded.
+- You can only void certain debit card transactions up to 90 minutes from the original sale transaction or before batch close.
+It depends on which one happens first.
+If you can't void a transaction, you'll need to refund your customer.

-- Transactions that are already funded or deposited to merchants' accounts cannot be voided and will need to be refunded.
+- Transactions already funded or deposited to merchants' accounts can't be voided.
+You'll need to fund your customer.

-This may or may not apply to chargebacks, risk cases, or other special circumstances where Intuit has taken action.
+This might not apply to chargebacks, risk cases, or other special circumstances where Intuit needs to act.

-Payment transactions that are voided may incur a fee.
-Refund or return transactions will be charged a fee depending on your pricing plan and transaction type.
+Payment transactions you void may incur a fee.
+You'll have to pay a fee for any refunds you give or return transactions.
+The fees depend on your pricing plan and transaction type.

 Note: All refunds, returns, and voids must have an original transaction.
-A card account cannot be credited funds if there is no corresponding original sale transaction.
+You can't credit an account if there isn't a sales transaction.